Azure-Samples/azure-go-labs/1-windows-oss-terminal-wsl/README.md

 go run main.go
 ```

-Use a web browser to open <http://wsl.local> to see the site is working.
+Use a web browser to open <http://localhost:8080> to see the site is working.
 You are now running the Linux version of Go locally on Windows via WSL.

 If you are running `go run main.go` inside tmux, mentioned above, you can open another pane and run `curl localhost:8080/echo` or [hey](https://github.com/rakyll/hey) via `hey http://localhost:8080/echo' to send some load to our application.

-**Note:** This preview version of WSL 2 requires obtaining the ip address of the WSL 2 distro in order to browse a web site hosted in WSL 2.
-We have made localhost available via `wsl.local` using [go-wsl2-host](https://github.com/shayne/go-wsl2-host) (see: [REQUIREMENTS.md](REQUIREMENTS.md)).
-But, if you have not installed this, you can find your WSL2_IP_ADDRESS by running the following in the Ubuntu shell: `ifconfig | grep inet | awk 'FNR==1{print $2}'`

 ## Debug a Go project with VS Code